 An example of an asset upgrade is adding a garage onto a house, since it increases the value of the property, whereas repairing a dish washer merely keeps the machine in operation.

 From a financial analysis perspective, a business should at least maintain its historical level of capital expenditures.
-Otherwise, it will be suspected that management is not adequately reinvesting in the business, which will eventually lead to a decline in the business.
+Otherwise, it will be suspected that management is not adequately reinvesting in the organization, which will eventually lead to a decline in the business.

 A capital expenditure is also known as a capital expense, or as capex.